-Mortgage Lending in the City of Richmond: An Analysis of the City’s Lending Patterns stemmed from an analysis of subprime lending patterns in the City of Richmond during the years leading up to the housing crisis.
-At the request of City Councilwoman Ellen Robertson, Housing Opportunities Made Equal (HOME) of VA, Inc. conducted this analysis of the city’s largest lending institutions to better understand the mortgage outcomes of homebuyers throughout the city.
+An Analysis of the City’s Lending Patterns.
+This report stemmed from an analysis of subprime lending patterns in the City of Richmond during the years leading up to the housing crisis.
+HOME conducted this analysis of the city’s largest lending institutions to better understand the mortgage outcomes of homebuyers throughout the city.

 Over the course of 2014, HOME tested housing providers in the Richmond, Virginia region (the city of Richmond, Henrico County, and Chesterfield County) to determine the extent to which LGBT homeseekers experience discrimination.